taygrave/blog/_data/blog/2021-08-18-edinburgh.md

 - Scottish Storytelling
 - English Breakfast (if you don’t have any chances elsewhere / Edinburgh is your only stop in the UK)
 - Whisky Tasting
+- Deep Fried Mars Bar / Deep Fried Everything
 - If visiting in August: <a href="https://www.edfringe.com/" target="_blank">THE FRINGE FESTIVAL</a> & <a href="https://highlandgames.com/festival-information/" target="_blank">THE HIGHLAND GAMES</a>
 - New Town - I don’t really know much about it.
 Great for shopping, go to Princes Street!
-- Personal Spots to Taylor: (see the Map above!)
-My old Apartment, Edinburgh Campus, Blackford Hill, King’s Buildings Campus, The Reverie (now closed, is home to <a href="https://www.southpour.co.uk/" target="_blank">another pub</a>), and <a href="​​https://www.revolution-bars.co.uk/bar/edinburgh" target="_blank">Revolution Bar</a> for late night dancing
+- Personal Spots to Taylor: (see the Map below) My old Apartment, Edinburgh Campus, Blackford Hill, King’s Buildings Campus, The Reverie (now closed, is home to <a href="https://www.southpour.co.uk/" target="_blank">another pub</a>).
 - Picnic in the Meadows
 - National Museum of Scotland: Dolly the Sheep If you are going here, do NOT miss <a href="https://www.nms.ac.uk/explore-our-collections/stories/natural-sciences/dolly-the-sheep/" target="_blank">Dolly the Sheep</a>!
 First ever cloned mammal from an adult cell, named after Dolly Parton because it was cloned from a mammary tissue
 - <a href="https://www.rbge.org.uk/visit/" target="_blank">The Royal Botanical Gardens</a>